umddb/cmsc828e-spring2021/assignment1/README.md

 ### PostgreSQL

-PostgreSQL is a full-fledged and powerful relational database system, and will be used for several assignments.
+PostgreSQL is a full-fledged and powerful relational database system, and we recommend you try to use it for your course projects if that makes sense.

 PostgreSQL is already installed on your virtual machine.
 To get started, start the virtual machine using `vagrant up`.

 The current version of PostgreSQL is 12.1.
 However, the version installed on the VMs is 10.10, the one available through `apt-get` right now.
 You will find the detailed documentation at: https://www.postgresql.org/docs/10/index.html

-Following steps will get you started with creating a database and populating it with the `University` dataset provided on the book website: http://www.db-book.com

 * You will be using PostgreSQL in the client-server mode.
 Recall that the server is a continuously running process that listens on a specific port (the actual port would differ, and you can usually choose it when starting the server).
 In order to connect to the server, the client will need to know the port.
 The client and server are often on different machines, but for you, it may be easiest if they are on the same machine (i.e., the virtual machine).